0xMukesh/solidity-quickstart/blog.md

 // SPDX-License-Identifier: MIT
 ```

 Let's now specify the the version of solidity compiler.
-As we are using Hardhat, we have to check that the solidity compiler version in `hardhat.config.js` file is same as we are specifying in our smart contract
+As we are using Hardhat, we have to check that the solidity compiler version in the `hardhat.config.js` file is the same as we are specifying in our smart contract

 ![](https://imgur.com/NpxKuG4.png)